Receipts now anchor to two decentralized storage networks, not one

 You do not have to know what 0G is.
 You do not have to install a wallet.
 You do not have to pay a 0G testnet fee.
 Both mirrors are operational metadata we run on our side.
 The only place 0G is visible to you is the small 0g: bafyrei... link next to each receipt on /security, and that link is one click away from a small JSON explanation page if you ever want to verify the bytes yourself.

-You did not buy us to learn about decentralized storage.
-You bought us for an assistant that drafts your email and waits for your tap.
-The two mirrors are part of why that tap is safe.
+You did not sign up to learn about storage networks.
+You signed up for an assistant that drafts your email and waits for your tap.
+The two backups are part of why that tap is safe.

 Operator Uplift is in private beta.
 Join the waitlist and we'll let you in.